03 Jul Dream House

-The door shook even harder then before, and Farrah feared for just a moment that who ever was on the other side would get through, but the locks held tight.
+The door shook even harder than before, and Farrah feared for just a moment that whoever was on the other side would get through, but the locks held tight.
 “Get out!”
 The voice cried furiously.

 Farrah returned to the old house in the woods two more times that day, taking with her a back pack and gym bag, stuffing them with as much as she could, and hauling it all home to her tiny room.
 The entire time she was there, the annoying voice in the hall screeched and shouted at her, banging and rattling the door, and vowing that she would be sorry.
 But Farrah just laughed, the only thing she was sorry about was that she hadn’t been here sooner.